 Saturday, June 15th 2013 by Michael Freeman

-The Rapid Fire Binary Options Strategy was developed by Ioption, a binary options broker.
-This strategy was created specifically for the 60 seconds trading feature.
-It combines the Pivot Points Probability Table with Support and Resistance Strategy.
+The Rapid Fire Binary Options Trading Pattern was developed by Ioption, a binary options broker.
+This trading pattern was created specifically for the 60 seconds trading feature.
+It combines the Pivot Points Probability Table with Support and Resistance Pattern.
 The Pivot Point Table is used to predict trends based on past price levels for a given time, usually ranging between a day and months at time and Pivot Points were used long before binary options was first introduced.
 In my personal experience I found that trading on 60 seconds is very risky and using the Pivot Points to predict a trend over 60 seconds is a gamble as trends become harder to spot the more we narrow the time frame in which we hold the asset for until it expires.
-Combining the Pivot Points with a 60 seconds strategy is the essence of the Rapid Fire Strategy and I personally don’t recommend following it with your trades.
+Combining the Pivot Points with a 60 seconds pattern is the essence of the Rapid Fire Trading Pattern and I personally don’t recommend following it with your trades.

-Is there a profitable 60 Seconds Strategy?
+Is there a profitable 60 Seconds Trading Pattern?
 Feature Review

 The 60 Seconds Feature is now offered by most brokers including popular brands such as TradeRush and the XPMarkets, 24Options and many others.
 Anyoption is one of the only brokers refusing to offer this feature and instead it seems that their main focus is on risk-reducing features like the Option+ and Dynamic Return which both are used to increase the profit on losing trades, which the 60 Seconds Feature in reality adds 2 additional risk factors with every trade: